 3. Wheat farmer

 Although cornbread or rice dressing may have a place at the table, wheat is number one when it comes to ingredients used to make dinner rolls and stuffing for Thanksgiving.
-Farmers like Jeff Hill in Weber County and Shay Lewis & Blaine Nebeker in San Juan County, and Steve Hanberg in Uintah County all raise some of the best wheat in Utah.
+Farmers like Utah Farm Bureau President ValJay Rigby (pictured) in Cache County, Jeff Hill in Weber County, and Shay Lewis & Blaine Nebeker in San Juan County, and Steve Hanberg in Uintah County all raise some of the best wheat in Utah.

 Did you know that one bushel of wheat produces about 42 pounds of white flour, which can be used to make 60-70 loaves of bread?
 One bushel of whole wheat yields even more – about 60 pounds of flour to make 90 loaves of wheat bread.